Sara Newmark, VP of Social Impact | July 2018

 - We prioritize working with trusted farmers that manage their land in a sustainable manner.

 - We achieve certifications to ensure our products are made from crops grown without herbicides and pesticides, including a certification that assures MegaFood is free of glyphosate residue, the #1 used herbicide in the US.

 - We’re leading an initiative to Ban Glyphosate with the Environmental Working Group, Ben & Jerry’s, Patagonia, Stonyfield, MOMs Organic Market and more!

 - We read books like Kiss the Ground in our company book club, and invite the author, Josh Tickell, to lead our discussion.

+And we are planning so much more!
 Thanks for taking this journey with MegaFood.
 Stay tuned for developments surrounding these initiatives in the works, and other ways MegaFood is advancing soil health.